jafbath/survivorProject/readme.md

   [Git Workflow](https://git.generalassemb.ly/seir-129/git-teams)
 - Every team member must speak for roughly the same amount of time during the group [presentation](./presentations.md)

-### Deployment
+**Deployment Requirements:**

-- Your API must be deployed to Heroku and your front-end must be deployed to GitHub pages or [Heroku](https://git.generalassemb.ly/seir-129/project-2/blob/master/project-setup-and-deployment-guide.md).
+- Your back-end/API must be deployed to Heroku and your front-end must be deployed to GitHub pages or [Heroku](https://git.generalassemb.ly/seir-129/project-2/blob/master/project-setup-and-deployment-guide.md).
 Applications that are not deployed will be considered incomplete.